Chocobozzz/PeerTube/README.md

 ### Development

-In this mode, the server will run requests between pods more quickly, the video durations are limited to a few seconds.
+In this mode, the server will run requests between instances more quickly, the video durations are limited to a few seconds.

 To develop on the server-side (server files are automatically compiled when we modify them and the server restarts automatically too):